awesomeness1jake/iv_player_speech_files/README.md

 GTA IV Player Audio

 - If you want to use this, you need to export the audio from GTAIV.
-- No facial animations were included as that is a nightmare to figure out and "automate".
+- No facial animations were made as that is a nightmare to figure out and "automate".
 - There are some "comments" in the speech xml.

 ## Voices